AllenInstitute/scrattch.patchseq/examples/build_MTG_patchseq_taxonomy.md

-# Tutorial: Building a Patch-seq Shiny taxonomy - Human MTG
+# Tutorial: Building a Patch-seq Shiny taxonomy (start to finish) - Human MTG

 In this example we demonstrate how to setup a Patch-seq Shiny taxonomy using scrattch.mapping for viewing on MolGen Shiny and running mapping algorithms against.
-This tutorial parallels the other tutorial for building a Patch-seq Shiny taxonomy, but using the [Hodge et al taxonomy](https://www.nature.com/articles/s41586-019-1506-7) as reference and query Patch-seq data from [Berg et al 2020](https://www.nature.com/articles/s41586-021-03813-8).
+This tutorial parallels the other tutorial for building a Patch-seq Shiny taxonomy, but using the SEA-AD taxonomy based only on adult neurotypical donors [Gabitto, Travaglini et al taxonomy](https://www.nature.com/articles/s41593-024-01774-5) as reference and query Patch-seq data from [Berg et al 2020](https://www.nature.com/articles/s41586-021-03813-8).
+This example also includes a bit more explanatory text and does not assume you've created the taxonomy yet.
 If you are bringing your own data to the tutorial you can replace all sections that say "**FOR EXAMPLE ONLY**" with your own data munging steps.

 For creating a standard taxonomy and mapping against it, the following input variables are required: